GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 Conditional sections
 4. Connect the Data

-Map the SAP data structure to the corresponding fields in the Adobe form.
+Map the SAP data structures to the corresponding fields in the Adobe Form.

 SAP ABAP Data
       │